 In addition to setting the goals and strategic direction for the organisation, the Directors are responsible for the Foundation’s financial and administrative arrangements and governance of the Foundation’s seven Committees.
 Directors are actively involved in Committees, either as Committee chairs and/or Committee members.

 Dr Russell Stitz is one of Australia’s most prominent and highly awarded clinicians.
-He is respected world-wide for his leadership in the development of innovative healthcare delivery models during his time spent in a number of state and national medical roles.
-Some of the roles include the Chair of the National Lead Clinicians Group, Commissioner of the Health Quality and Complaints Commission (HQCC), President of the Australian Medical Association of Qld (AMAQ), President of the Royal Australasian College of Surgeons and Board Member of the Wesley Research Institute to name a few.
+He is respected world-wide for his leadership in the development of innovative healthcare solutions during his time spent in medical roles such as President of the Australian Medical Association of Qld (AMAQ), President of the Royal Australasian College of Surgeons and Board Member of the Wesley Research Institute to name a few.

 Graham is a director of Cardno and a Fellow of the Urban Development Institute of Australia (Qld).
 In 2010, he established an ongoing Engineering Scholarship at the University of the Sunshine Coast.
 Graham is the Foundation’s Public Officer; Chair of the Youth Sub-committee and a member of the Investment Committee.

-Amber has more than 20 years’ experience in the communications, marketing, public relations, and community engagement industries.
-Following ten years in the corporate world working within creative agencies, state and local government and private practice, she set up her own PR company and today works as a senior consultant at Fresh PR and Marketing.
-She is admired for her energetic personality and she is passionate about helping people to bring out the best in themselves.
+Amber has more than 20 years’ experience in the marketing and public relations industry.
+Following ten years in the corporate world working within creative agencies, state and local government and private practice, she set up her own successful PR company.
+Today she works as a senior consultant at Fresh PR and Marketing and is admired for her energetic personality.
 She is the Chair of our Marketing Committee.

 Lisa has completed a Master of Public Health and has worked as a public health practitioner in Australia and internationally for more than 20 years.
 For ten years she travelled to resource poor countries around the world to assist in the design and monitoring of health projects.
 She continues to work in the public health field.
 Lisa is Chair of the Grants Committee.